-3.5.2 Inner Tracker
+3.6.2 Inner Tracker

-C++ digitisation from package ITAlgorithms v6 (v5 for Brunel v5r2).
-The output is NOT converted back to SICB banks WIDG, which are no longer available.
+C++ digitisation from package ITAlgorithms v8r1.
+The output is only available in the Transient Data Store to C++ algorithms.
+The corresponding SICB banks WIDG are no longer available.

-3.5.3 Outer Tracker
+3.6.3 Outer Tracker

-C++ digitisation from package OTAlgorithms v6 (v5 for Brunel v5r2).
-The output is NOT converted back to SICB banks WODG, which are no longer available.
+C++ digitisation from package OTAlgorithms v7r0.
+The output is only available in the Transient Data Store to C++ algorithms.
+The corresponding SICB banks WODG are no longer available.

-3.5.4 RICH
+3.6.4 RICH